A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Contribution and proposed methodology

-For our purposes, MidQR is used to provide estimates of the conditional quantile given a set of regressors that includes both intrinsic vulnerability characteristics and external variables (exposure and, additionally, exploit availability).
-Tenable's risk factor is our ordinal response variable of interest.
-It is worth remarking that quantile regression is also robust against class unbalance in discrete regressors, which is indeed observed in real data, as we will see.
-This section aims at contextualising the ranking accuracy index within the decision problem under consideration in cyber-vulnerability assessment.
+For our purposes, MidQR is used to provide estimates of the conditional quantile given a set of regressors that includes both intrinsic vulnerability characteristics and external variables (exposure and exploit availability), with a qualitative priority assessment as our ordinal response variable.
+In addition to quantile estimates, we are interested in the mid-cumulative distribution function that describes the conditional probability of priority levels, as it helps to identify where a lack of complete information may have an effect.
+Such a conditional distribution concerns the quantity

-A quantitative index used in risk factor assessment should enjoy some invariance properties with respect to different attributions of quantitative values to each ordinal level so that the accuracy only depends on their order.
-This requirement has a practical effect in regression models dealing with estimated ranking or, more generally, distributions of ordinal variables, such as the linear model for rank-transformed variables and MidQR.
-These models estimate the \emph{conditional} distributions, and the estimates concern the quantity